jiayuehua/blog/_posts/2019-01-06-hyper-function.md

 and thus benefits a *lot* from replacing `std::function`.
 Your benefits may vary.)

 My somewhat self-serving conclusion: It's really important to keep teaching people how to do type erasure!
-If you're comfortable whipping up a type-erased wrapper in 70 lines of code, you can get some pretty nice improvements over the stuff that ships in the standard library.
+If you've been taught well, so that you're comfortable whipping up a type-erased wrapper in 60 lines of code, you can get some pretty nice improvements over the stuff that ships in the standard library.

 ----